Cod, Salt, & Territory

 Woodcut, Vienna, 1498.
 Illustration of physicians treating patients infected with Great Pox using mercury, c.
 1496.
 [See CBC Radio, Ideas, Déja Vu: AIDS in Historical Perspective, Illustrations].
 Source: Wikimedia Commons.

-– its territory of origin is unknown, but evidence of its existence has been found in graves dated to pre-Columbian England.
+— its territory of origin is unknown, Allegedly, there is evidence of its existence in pre-Columbian Europe (although the argument has been disputed).

 In the past it was often confused with other diseases — it can lie dormant for 30 years.
 So its history is difficult to trace, but there was an outbreak c.1493-1495 of what was called ‘Great Pox’ which was more instantly lethal: “pustules often covered the body from the head to the knees, caused flesh to fall off people’s faces, and led to death in a few months.” [see pic in Sheldon Watts, Disease, Power and Imperialism: Epidemics and History, 129].